status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 If you generated your signing key using the [eth2 launchpad](https://medalla.launchpad.ethereum.org/), and wish to import it into the Nimbus client, this page is for you.

-> If you haven't created your validator key yet, we recommend you go through the [launchpad first](https://medalla.launchpad.ethereum.org/).
-If you're not sure what the eth2 launchpad is, we recommend reading this [introductory post](https://blog.ethereum.org/2020/07/27/eth2-validator-launchpad/).
+> If you haven't created your validator key yet, we recommend you do so using the [launchpad](https://medalla.launchpad.ethereum.org/).
+If you're not sure what the eth2 launchpad is, we recommend reading this [introductory post](https://blog.ethereum.org/2020/07/27/eth2-validator-launchpad/) first.

+For advanced users, [this page](./create_wallet_and_deposit.md)  explains how to use Nimbus to create a walletstore to generate your keys.

 ## Prerequisites